maromato/image_analysis_FRET/README.md

 ### further image analysis with R

-The code called ".R" for further image analysis.
+The code called "SCAT3_2_analysis.R" for further image analysis.

 It contains code